JohnyRoaMueller/nightStep/README.md

 # nightStep – A Project for Showcasing Venues

-**nightStep** is a single-page application that allows venue operators, such as clubs and bars, to present their locations clearly and attractively.
+nightStep is a single-page application that allows venue operators, such as clubs and bars, to present their locations clearly and attractively.
 Operators can post events, upload images, and maintain a small personal blog through the application, while users in the "Guest" role can visit the individual venue pages and learn about their offerings.

----

 ## Technology Stack & Architecture